Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

-The results we presented open many natural avenues of future research.
+{\bf Perspective.} The results we presented open many natural avenues of future research.
 Within the specific context of the model, we highlight three.
 First, it remains open how the key results extend to the canonical ensemble, which may be achieved following a similar analytical approach under a different \textit{ansatz}.
 Second, the potential role of dissipation, e.g., in stabilizing target phases, remains unaddressed.
 Third, while we assumed a particular set of interactions, we have not addressed how a mixture can acquire these interactions.
 Clearly, protein affinities are not random, but have instead evolved to comply with a particular function \cite{sartori2020lessons, zwicker2022evolved}.
 It remains to be seen whether evolutionary dynamics can parsimoniously converge to the affinity matrix here proposed, recapitulating the success of neuronal learning rules \cite{hertz2018introduction}.

 Besides these theoretical implications, we also foresee experimental implications.
-Although the liquid Hopfield model constitutes a simple paradigm for cytoplasmic aggregates often referred to as liquid droplets, it is yet to be shown that its key findings are in agreement with properties of such cellular structures.
+Although the liquid Hopfield model constitutes a simple paradigm for cytoplasmic aggregates often referred to as biomolecular condensates, it is yet to be shown that its key findings are in agreement with properties of such cellular structures.
 Besides this, it is also possible that synthetic experimental constructs of liquid mixtures may be engineered to recapitulate such key findings, as it has recently been attempted for multifarious assembly models using DNA origami \cite{evans2022pattern}.

 More generally, this work is the first to establish a direct relationship between the theory of neural computation and that of multi-component liquid mixtures (for solid assemblies, a similar path was followed in \cite{murugan2015multifarious, sartori2020lessons}).
 Given the vibrant recent advances in both areas, this work suggests that different aspects of neural computation may be applied to liquid mixtures.
-Examples of these are classical information processing capabilities of feed-forward neural networks, e.g. classification, or dynamic properties such as sequential retrieval \cite{hertz2018introduction}.
+Examples of these are classical information processing capabilities of feed-forward neural networks, e.g. classification, or dynamic properties such as sequential retrieval \cite{hertz2018introduction}, which have recently also been linked to cubic interactions \cite{herron2023robust}.
+We define the hypersymmetric targets $\vec{\gamma}^{\alpha}$.
+These target vectors are the columns of Sylvester-Hadamard matrices $\mathcal{H}(k)$ of order $M=2^k$ \cite{hedayat1978hadamard}, and hence we first define the Sylvester-Hadamard matrices.
+These matrices are constructed through the following iteration,